zhux0445/RegDIF/README.md

 The r file EMsteps includes functions for the E-step and M-steps used in main functions.

-The file LRTcodes includes code for running likelihood ratio tests.
+The file LRTcode includes code for running likelihood ratio tests.

 NonUnifAllSims is code for non-uniform DIF simulation studies.